Portable computer: Compaq Portable and competitors

 Although Columbia Data Products' MPC 1600, "Multi Personal Computer" came out in the summer of 1982, one of the first extensively IBM PC compatible computers was the Compaq Portable.
 Eagle Computer then came out with their offering. and Corona Data Systems's PPC-400., the "portable" Hyperion Computer System.
 Both Eagle Computer and Columbia were sued by IBM for copyright infringement of its BIOS.
 They settled and were forced to halt production.
 Neither the Columbia nor the Eagle were nearly as IBM PC DOS compatible as Compaq's offerings.

 Commodore SX-64

 The first full-color portable computer was the Commodore SX-64 in January 1984.

 Atari STacy

 Originally announced in 1987, the Atari STacy was released to the public in December 1989 and was one of the first laptop-like portables.

 Apple Macintosh Portable

 Apple Inc. introduced and released the Macintosh Portable in 1989, though this device came with a battery, which added to its substantial weight.
-The Portable has features similar to the Atari STacy, include integrated trackball and clamshell case.
+The Portable has features similar to the Atari STacy, including an integrated trackball and a clamshell case.